 CWC § 10631 (b) (4) (D) A detailed description and analysis of the amount and location of groundwater that is projected to be pumped by the urban water supplier.
 The description and analysis shall be based on information that is reasonably available, including, but not limited to, historic use records.

-Table 6-8 summarizes the actual volumes of purchased water and groundwater production for calendar year 2020, as applicable.
+Table 6-8 summarizes the actual volumes of purchased water and groundwater production for the Livermore District in calendar year 2020, as applicable.